How will the rise of Artificial Intelligence (AI) impact news brands and the news media industry?

-What is AI?
+What is artificial intelligence (AI)?

 AI is already part of our everyday

-What does it mean for news media?
+What does AI mean for news media?

-Increasingly, the news mix that you receive online will be curated to your behaviour and traits, and the news you are seeing will differ from what your neighbour, or even your partner is seeing.
+Increasingly, the news mix that you receive online will be curated based on your behaviour and traits.
+The news items you are seeing will differ from what your neighbour, or even your partner is seeing.

 Should we be worried?

 There are two distinct issues at play: AI being used to determine the content of news, and AI determining access to news.

-Obviously it is better for people to be exposed to a diverse range of ideas and sources, and some aspects of AI seem to encourage people to keep consuming more of the same, more of what they like, and more of what will keep them on the page.
+To the second issue: it is better for people to be exposed to a diverse range of ideas and sources, and some aspects of AI seem to encourage people to keep consuming more of the same, more of what they like, and more of what will keep them on the page.

+We are still a fair way from human journalists becoming obsolete, even as AI news reporting increases in accuracy and fluency.
 Yes, AI will automate the reporting of straightforward news such as sports results, weather forecasts, earthquakes and even traffic conditions.
 Basically, anything where you can have a template and data input, AI can do it faster and more efficiently than us mere mortals.
 But what about in-depth analysis, political commentary, satire, opinion pieces?
 AI isn’t yet up to the task.

-Is 2019 the end of human journalism?
+Is this the end of human journalism?

 Kindle didn’t spell the end for books and radio hasn’t been killed off by TV.
 There is likely still some time before human journalism, editing and news curation responsibility is handed over completely to a robotic reporter.
 However, anyone who thinks tech isn’t impacting news brands is fooling themselves.